11 Best Stops on the Denver to Las Vegas Drive

 The drive itself is beautiful and there are so many incredible things to see along the way, but there are definitely stretches where there aren’t any gas stations or towns to stop at to refuel, use the restroom or get food.

-Plan ahead and make sure to take advantage of the resources in bigger towns so that you’re well-prepared for the barren stretches.
+I suggest you plan ahead and make sure to take advantage of the resources in bigger towns so that you’re well-prepared for the barren stretches.

 If you want to make sure you get a good deal on a car hire, then it’s worth browsing Rentalcars.com.
 This platform aggregates prices across many car hire companies to ensure you get a good deal irrespective of where you rent your car!